 Colour

-Colour is not a good indicator of quality in olive oil.
+Colour is not a good indicator of quality in olive oil as colour can vary between varieties.

 Olive cultivars used for high quality oils can produce oils from shades of yellow to a deep green.